Natural Health Enterprises & Life Circle Media ~ since 1975 ~trusted online since 1999

 ~ miniature trampoline, weights, rope and/or stretch bands for indoor exercise

-~ abundant items of useful value, such as tools and supplies for your immediate community or for bartering (eg., axe, sledge hammer, wedge, crowbar, hammer, screw drivers, screws, nails, camping knife, shovel, scissors, cutting knives, razor blades, non-aluminum cookware, kitchen utensils, toilet paper, duct tape, nylon cord, pencils, pens, paper, containers, buckets, brooms, mops, rags, plastic bags, large trash bags)
+~ abundant items of useful value, such as tools and supplies for your immediate community or for bartering (eg., axe, sledge hammer, wedge, crowbar, hammer, screw drivers, screws, nails, camping knife, shovel, toilet paper, razor blades, scissors, cutting knives, kitchen utensils, non-aluminum cookware, containers, bottles, jars, duct tape, nylon cord, pencils, pens, paper, buckets, brooms, mops, rags, plastic bags, self-sealing bags, large trash bags)

-~ depending on your philosophy and inclination, you may want to have a rifle with plenty of ammunition for hunting and/or defense, also fishing gear
+~ depending on your philosophy and inclination, you may want to have a rifle with plenty of ammunition for hunting and/or defense, also fishing gear, etc.

 The best choices for stored foods are nutritious, ready to eat items, that are protected from oxidation, and which do not readily spoil without refrigeration.
 We suggest ordering a supply of prepared dehydrated or freeze-dried meals, sproutable dried beans, grains and seeds, with our organic flaxseed and green super foods mix as high nutrition foods.
-Other organic seeds and grains such as buckwheat, millet, amaranth, rye, barley, oats, sunflower, chia, sesame, clover, alfalfa, legumes (beans and peas) are other wholesome foods, best organically grown.
+Other organic seeds and grains such as buckwheat, millet, amaranth, quinoa, rye, sunflower, chia, sesame, clover, alfalfa, legumes (beans and peas) are other wholesome foods, best organically grown.

 Most raw whole grains, seeds and beans are sproutable.
 Have containers suitable for sprouting would be good to have on hand, ideally glass jars with a screen for draining.

 Food items to consider storing:

-~ grains (rice, millet, barley, rye, oats, corn, spelt, wheat to grow grass for juicing, etc.)
+~ grains (rice, millet, corn, spelt, or wheat, barley, rye or oats to grow grass for juicing, etc.)

 ~ seeds (non GMO alfalfa, flaxseed, sunflower, chia, sesame, clover, amaranth, buckwheat, quinoa, etc.)